 - Provide a consistent experience as other dealers (which suggests better training by management)

 - Treats 1-2 (limit) players like 10-20 (limit) players. (i.e., treating all players like they’re important)

-The Ultimate Poker Room must have a wide mix of games.
-Good games seem to be the most important factor, one that the house has little control over.
+The Ultimate Poker Room must have a broad mix of games.
+However, good games seem to be the most crucial factor that the house has little control over.
 Players who make good games tend to flock to the best-run rooms.
-So, the clientele ultimately plays the most important part in good games.
+So, the clientele ultimately plays an essential part in good games.
 What a revelation!!!

-Being treated well by wait staff was more important than comps, according to my inquiries.
-Promotions and all the amenities were important, but not if the place was a mess, run poorly, and made the players uncomfortable with the game.
+Being treated well by wait staff was more critical than comps, according to my inquiries.
+Promotions and amenities were important, but not if the place was a mess, ran poorly, and made the players uncomfortable with the game.
 SERVICE COUNTS.
 It’s the same old thing we have been saying for years, as we see casinos change to a business-first model instead of the service/hospitality model we were used to in years past.
 Happy players mean repeat business of the best kind.
 It seems so simple.
-Too bad it’s more often a thing of the past….and that’s the rest of the story!
+Too bad it’s more often a thing of the past, and that’s the rest of the story!

 Robin Aubin (AKA Binbin at NETimeGambling) has been a guest on Cousin Vito’s Casino Podcast, The Bettor Life Podcast, The Art in the Game Podcast Springfield, Massachusetts, as well as ZorkCast with Michael Trager.
 In 2013, he created NETimeGambling com.
 The mission was to provide a resource for recreational gamblers visiting New England’s expanding casino market events.
 We offer trip reports, gambling tips, casino promotions, entertainment, and more for those visiting our nine casinos.
 NETG also provides general gambling tips for those recreational gamblers inside and outside the northeast.